daavelino/mini-PKI-tools/README.md

 browser errors.

-It also convert the **certificates into PEM and PKCS12 (.pfx) files**, so you don't have to worry about convert your certs anymore.
+It also converts the **certificates into PEM and PKCS12 (.pfx) files**, so you don't have to worry about convert your certs anymore.

 ```
-Author: Daniel A. Avelino <daniel (dot) avelino at globalhitss dot com dot br>
+Author: Daniel A. Avelino

 Licence: Creative Commons ShareAlike 4.0.